lf-/nix-doc/README.md

 * Fix the dedent again.
 We are eating indents we should not be eating e.g. in the example above.

+## Related work

+- https://github.com/NixOS/nix/pull/1652: A PR implementing basically the same thing as this tool's plugin in Nix itself, which has been deferred indefinitely due to disagreements about what syntax to use in documentation comments.
+- https://github.com/tazjin/nixdoc: A Rust tool producing DocBook documentation for Nix library functions.

 ## Project information

 Everyone is expected to follow the [code of conduct](./CODE_OF_CONDUCT.md)